microsoft/onnxruntime/docs/ONNX_Runtime_Perf_Tuning.md

 ONNX Runtime provides high performance and flexibility of hardware options with the concept of "Execution Providers" to represent different execution kernels.
 See: [design overview](./HighLevelDesign.md), [supported execution providers](../README.md#supported-accelerators).

-Along with this flexibility comes decisions for tuning and usage options.
-For different models and different hardware, there is no silver bullet that can always perform the best.
-Even for a single execution provider, often there are several knobs that can be tuned (e.g. thread number, wait policy, etc).
+Along with this flexibility comes decisions for tuning and usage.
+For each model running with each execution provider, there are settings that can be tuned (e.g. thread number, wait policy, etc) to improve performance.

 This document covers basic tools and knobs that can be leveraged to find the best performance for your model and hardware.